 “What?”
 George asks.

 “This is where we’re going to have our Halloween party,” Robby tells him.

 “Check it out.
 There’s even some old gravestones over here.”

 “We’ve been on a quest tonight, to find the perfect place for our Samhain ceremony (that’s the same as Halloween).
-We asked for a vision to guide us, but the spirits are so old, they knew not the roads built-in the forest.
+We asked for a vision to guide us, but the spirits are so old, they knew not that roads are built in the forest.
 We were directed to this place, but Bird Road interrupted our vision.
 We were lost but found you.
 This is a sacred place, far more ancient than a burial-place for these poor souls.
 It was the spirits that rule this world that led us here, not mere ghosts.”